 Research has shown that cherries are rich in anthocyanins, which have a strong anti neuro-degenrative activity and can also reduce the oxidative stress in older adults.

-Daily tart cherry juice may help to improve the cognitive abilities such as short-term and long-term memory and performance of various tasks.
+Daily tart cherry juice may help improve the cognitive abilities such as short-term and long-term memory and performance of various tasks.

 6. Better sleepTart cherry juice is rich in melatonin-the hormone responsible for sleep.
 It also contains good amounts of anthocyanins and the amino acid tryptophan, which are essential for the production and sustained effect of melatonin.